even13/CV/README.md

 #### University of Montpellier (Sep 2013 - Jun 2015)

 _**MSc in Biodiversity, Ecology and Evolution, specializing in Palaeontology** (2-year program)_
-In this course I learned how to tackle academic research projects, for example how to manage my time on a project and meet deadlines, how to extract information from technical or scientific documentation, and how to break down big questions into smaller problems.
-I also gained my first experience of coding through my internships, which involved statistical analysis with R. I graduated with a grade equivalent to a UK 2:1.
+- Learned how to learn and problem-solve.
+- Tackled academic research projects and wrote theses.
+- Analysed and interpreted 3D morphometrics data using R.
+- Researched and extracted information from technical and scientific documentation.
+- Graduated with UK 2:1 equivalent

 #### University of Poitiers (Sep 2010 - Aug 2013)

 _**BSc in Earth and Environment Sciences**_
-I developed my scientific curiosity and my logical thinking throughout the course, which approached current-day problematics in geology.
-It gave me a solid background in my field that allowed me to grow as a scientist.
-I graduated with a UK 1st equivalent.
+- Developed scientific curiosity and logical thinking.
+- Approached current-day themes in geology.
+- Acquired a solid background to grow as a scientist.
+- Graduated with UK 1st equivalent

 #### Lycee Camille Guerin, Poitiers (Sep 2007 - Jun 2010)

 _**Baccalaureat, Science stream with Natural Sciences, option advanced English**_
-I gained a broad cultural background and passed final exams in all sorts of subjects: Maths, Physics, Biology, Geology, English, French, German, History, Geography, Latin.
-I obtained Mention Bien (High Honors) on the general grade of the Baccalaureat.
+- Gained a broad cultural background
+- Passed final exams in all subjects taken: Maths, Physics, Biology, Geology, English, French, German, History, Geography, Latin.
+- Obtained Mention Bien (High Honors) on the general grade of the Baccalaureat.

 ## Projects